 “Oh my god I can’t believe I screwed up this badly this fast,” Lady sniveled.
 Her arms were limp at her side, but her wings buzzed and trembled.
 “It was just a tutorial video for how to dress when you’re skinny!
 I… Are we okay?
 This can be forgiven right?
 Fairies are forgiving!”

-“I think everything is all set for your banishment,” Crier Okratoke whispered to them.
+“I think everything is all set for your banishment,” Crier Ocratoke whispered to them.
 Chaxium and Ladyspiller looked rather nice despite their expulsion; Matching uniforms had been made just for them.
 They wore full bodysuits with colors matching Snakewaist’s hide and had the helmets, complete with pale, pink, forked-tongue scarves, held against their hips.
 They stood as straight and tall as they could, for the entirety of Beezgalore was watching, whether it be on their showing glasses or by simply sticking their heads out the window or off the side of a branch.

 “You’re not supposed to call it a banishment,” Chaxium growled at him.
 This was difficult enough without the town crier messing up his lines.
 He likely knew better, but Beezgalore was normally a peaceful tree, and he was annoyed at being called into service more than once in a single year, thanks to the same two fairies no less.
 He smirked slyly, pretending to remember that the official script for this event called their departure a ‘nomadic excursion’.

 Ocratoke’s eyes drifted to Ladyspiller’s, but he couldn’t even tell where she was looking.
 Their friend Maribu had applied a small spell to her glasses to help her keep her composure; the lenses attracted her tears and held them on the inside as a sort of second lens so they wouldn’t stream down her face.
-There were so many though, and they rippled thanks to the new ones added every second, so her pupils were giant wiggling globs.
+They were so many though, and they rippled thanks to the new ones added every second, so her pupils were giant wiggling globs.
 Maribu had told them there was nothing he could do for her sniffling.

 “Friends and fairies,” Ocratoke addressed the tree when he turned around, the tiny flower microphone on his cheek blooming, “we are gathered here to see off our sisters Chaxium and Ladyspiller on their exciting voyage.”